skystar-p/hako/README.md

 ## Build
 ### Server
-All you need is `cargo`.
+You need `cargo` to build server.
 If you don't have it, follow the instructions in [here](https://www.rust-lang.org/tools/install).
 ```sh
 cd ./server
 cargo build --release
 ```
+Also, to serve your Hako server, running PostgreSQL server is required.
+See [database schema](./server/schema.sql).

 ### Frontend
 You need two additional tools: [`trunk`](https://trunkrs.dev/) and [`tailwindcss`](https://tailwindcss.com/).